 After leaving the British Museum, make your way down to Tottenham Court Road (a 6-minute walk) to explore Oxford Street.

-Head down Oxford Street towards Oxford Circus, and have a slow walk past the shops.
-Then turn left onto Regent Street to explore one of the most iconic streets in London.
+Take a slow amble down Oxford Street towards Oxford Circus, then turn left onto Regent Street to explore one of the most iconic streets in London.

 To the west of Regent Street, you’ll be in Mayfair.
 This is the most stylish neighbourhood in London, with upmarket boutiques, fine dining and beautiful squares lined with Georgian architecture.